 If you didn’t already know, every Chromebook has a pre-determined shelf life when it comes to getting Chrome OS updates.
-This is based on the CPU inside your Chromebook and Google has a site showing when every Chromebook will stop getting these automatic software updates.
+This has people wondering: are Chromebooks secure?
+The software update expiration date is based on the CPU inside your Chromebook.
+Google has a site showing when every Chromebook will stop getting these automatic software updates.

 You can also see the date on your device itself: Go into Settings, choose About Chrome OS and then click Additional details.

 So what happens after your Chromebook passes the automatic update time period?